Skip to main content

 Reliability of Information

-When looking for information about health and healthcare online, it is important to assess its reliability and accuracy.
+When you look for information about health and healthcare online, it is important to assess its reliability and accuracy.

 Tips for assessing information on health websites